This is the final installment in our three-part series about East Pattaya.

 There isn’t a Starbucks or KFC on every corner.
 And while there are a few rustic drinking venues featuring friendly “companionship”, you won’t see any pulsating go-go bars or discos blasting that awful “trance” music.

 It’s also not Bangkok.
-There are no skyscrapers or shopping malls.
+There are no skyscrapers and few shopping malls.

 There are no swanky hotels.
 If you’re looking for a taxi in East Pattaya you are out of luck.